Chongqing Chongqing, China Travel Guide

 Chongqing is known as a "mountain city."
 Expect to walk up and down many stairs and inclines, irrespective of your hotel location.
 Comfortable shoes are a must.

 Local chains at times have a more authentic experience and lower prices.
-International chains generally provide more consistent service and English-speaking staff.
+International chains generally provide more consistent service and The english language-staff who speak.

 Some little guesthouses or private rentals may not possess the license to host foreign guests.
-Always confirm this upon booking outside main hotels.
+Always confirm this when booking outside main hotels.